heyspacetime/awesome-rails-education/README.md

-# awesome-rails
+# awesome-rails-education

-Becoming a Ruby and Ruby on Rails developer for people who already know some developery things
+Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
+A loving guide continually a work-ind-progress.

 ### The Best Way to Learn Rails